stevenjfields/Paper-Recommendations/readme.md

 ### Running without GPU acceleration
 Run the following command from the root folder of this project:

-`sudo docker compose -f docker-compose.yml run --service-ports app`
+`sudo docker compose -f docker-compose.yml run --service-ports paper-recommendations`

 ### Running with GPU accelertaion
 Run the following command from the root folder of this project:

-`sudo docker compose -f docker-compose.yml run --service-ports app-nvidia`
+`sudo docker compose -f docker-compose.yml run --service-ports paper-recommendations-nvidia`

 ### Shut down
 To bring all services down, run the following: